A collective term for the Holborn and south Bloomsbury areas – and perhaps beyond

 Its precise whereabouts, however, is uncertain – if one accepts that it exists at all.
 Having first taken root somewhere around the southern end of Procter Street, it has since expanded in all directions, but especially north-westwards and along major thoroughfares.
 Some extremists define Midtown as the whole area between the City and the West End.

-Established in 2005, the Midtown business improvement district originally covered most of the area shown on the map below and a few parts beyond.
-Now called BEE Midtown, it has expanded its remit to include St Giles, Farringdon and Clerkenwell.
-This is almost as big an area as that represented by the Midtown business club, which wildly asserts that “the Midtown area of London broadly extends to Euston Road in the north, the Thames in the south, Farringdon Street/Road in the east and Trafalgar Square/Tottenham Court Road in the west.”
+Established in 2005, the Midtown business improvement district (BID) originally covered most of the area shown on the map below and a few parts beyond.
+Subsequently calling itself BEE Midtown, its remit was expanded to include St Giles, Farringdon and Clerkenwell, which is almost as big an area as that represented by the Midtown business club, which wildly asserts that “the Midtown area of London broadly extends to Euston Road in the north, the Thames in the south, Farringdon Street/Road in the east and Trafalgar Square/Tottenham Court Road in the west.”

 Midtown’s biggest employers have historically been government agencies and professional services providers like insurers, lawyers, accountants and recruitment consultants – but the marketing hype has succeeded in luring more glamorous businesses, especially in the media sector.